Athens doesn’t need to be expensive if you are on a budget. Here are a few tips on how to see Ancient Athens for free!

 Although the monuments of Ancient Athens are definitely worth the 30 euro entrance fee for the combined ticket, some people may not want to spend that money.

-Fortunately, there are ways to see Athens for free.
-Although you may not actually be able to go inside many of the main attractions, the majesty of landmarks such as the Acropolis or Panathenaic Stadium can be appreciated from the outside.
+Fortunately, there are ways to see Ancient Athens for free.
+Although there is an entrance fee for many of the main attractions, the majority of landmarks such as the Acropolis or the Panathenaic Stadium can be appreciated from the outside.

-Note: There are some free entrance days each year to the monuments and museums in Athens.
-You can check out our guide here to free museums in Athens.
+Note: There are some free admission days each year to the monuments and museums in Athens.
+I have included these towards the end of the article.

 So, if you are prepared to walk a lot and see things from a distance, it is possible to enjoy the ancient monuments for free.
 Here’s how.

 A walking route to see Ancient Athens for free

-In our opinion, the best way to explore a city is on foot.
+In my opinion, the best way to explore a city is on foot.
 And there is no pedestrian street in Athens as magnificent as the street stretching between Acropolis metro and Thisseio metro.

-This street was pedestrianised in 2004, a while before the Olympic Games.
+This street was pedestrianized in 2004, a while before the Olympic Games.
 A welcome infrastructure development in Athens!

 There are very few places in the world when you can walk in the centre of a city and be surrounded by ancient monuments, trees, locals, visitors, street artists and street vendors.

 The Athens walking route follows along Dionysiou Areopagitou and Apostolou Pavlou pedestrian streets.

-This is what you can expect to see along the way, starting from Acropolis metro station and finishing at Kerameikos.
+This is what you can expect to see along the way, starting from Acropolis metro station and finishing at Kerameikos metro.

 Points highlighted in purple are free, and those marked in red require a ticket.
-We have also marked in blue other points of interest that are free of charge.
+I have also marked in blue other points of interest that are free of charge.

 Ancient Athens for free – A walking map of Athens